adnansantana/MiliCode-FileManager/readme.md

 # MiliCode

-Single-file web file manager and server administration interface.
+Single-file web file manager and server administration interface with **20+ features** (file manager, terminal, deploy, database, security, and more).
 One `index.php` contains the complete PHP backend, web UI, CSS, and JavaScript. **No framework.
 No Composer.
 No build step.** Deployment is intentionally simple: **upload the file and run it.**

 Compatible with **PHP 5.3.3–8.x** on Windows and Linux.
 Theme: terminal.sexy *Default Dark* (Base16, Chris Kempson).